emqx/emqx/apps/emqx_gateway/src/coap/README.md

 - {username} and {password} are optional.
 - if {username} or {password} is incorrect, the error code `unauthorized` will be returned.
 - topic is subscribed with qos1.
-- if the subscription failed due to ACL deny, the error code `forbidden` will be returned.
+- if the subscription failed due to Authorization deny, the error code `forbidden` will be returned.

 CoAP Client Unobserve Operation (unsubscribe topic)
 ---------------------------------------------------